ShahadAlsheri/EmployeeManagementSystem/README.md

-# CPCS203_Programming2_EmployeeManagementSystem
+# EmployeeManagementSystem
-# Employee Management System (CPCS203 - Programming 2)
+# Employee Management System

 ## Project Overview
 This is a simple Employee Management System implemented in Java.